 I think it’s the most important component.
 It’s also the most durable part of a set-up; the component that you stay with the longest.
 Unless you’re grinding pool coping every day, your trucks are going to last you a year or two, maybe even longer.
 It’s the feel, too.
 It’s the turn.
 People that skate Indys want a truck that performs, that’s durable and dependable.
 That’s what we’ve provided for all these years.

-*As seen in The Journal — a complimentary Herschel Supply print publication that celebrates design and travel.
-Find Issue 08 (Spring/Summer 2017) at select global stockists.
+*As seen in Issue 08 (Spring/Summer 2017) of The Journal — a complimentary Herschel Supply print publication that celebrates design and travel.